 Our resource use and waste objective is to achieve zero waste sent to landfill and to maximize the efficient use of materials.

-In 2011, though, we sent 181 tons to the landfill, a 13% increase over the previous year.
-But, at the same time, we increased the tons of waste recycled by 13%.
 We also recycled a large amount of material that we are not able to weigh and count in our totals.
 For example:

 • pallets that we reuse in warehousing and shipping